CasparKielwein/Aaargh/Backgrounds.md

 #### Feature: Underworld Contact
 You have a trusted contact within the criminal underworld.
+They will help you but usually expect a favor in return.
 You know how to get messages to and from your contact, even over great distances.

 #### Criminal Career